 Android SDK quick start

-This guide describes how to quickly integrate Detection and Response services into your Android application to get started.
+This guide describes how to quickly integrate Fraud Prevention into your Android application to get started.
 This includes both the client-side integration, as well as the backend API integration required to complete the flow.

 Step 1: Get client credentials